ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/create.rst

         "name": "Example Task for Workflow Case"
     }

-For example, the following query will create a new Task for the Case with ID 1.
-This Task's name will be "Create Shared Drive Folder for Case" and it will be the second step of the first Workflow Phase:
+For example, the following request will add a Task named "Create Meeting Notes Folder" to the Case whose ID is 1.
+It will also complete the following actions for the Task:

+- Make the Task the third step of the first Workflow Phase for the Case
+- Make the Task a due at 12:15 p.m. on March 29, 2022

 .. code::